scarv/eliminate/README.md

 # eLIMInate: a Leakage-aware ISE for Masked Implementation

-[Ibex core](https://github.com/lowRISC/ibex) is served as the base core for this work.
+[Ibex core](https://github.com/lowRISC/ibex) is served as the host core for this work.

 <!--- ==================================================================== --->